 I was there for that surgery too … and could have swore that we lost him that day … and we did … it just took awhile for him to leave.

 After his bypass surgery, Dad in all his faith, continued to go to church and ask for God’s will to be done.
 He got involved with a group known as “Promise Keepers” an Evangelical Christian Organization for men.
 They are dedicated to helping men grow stronger in Christ – and I really thought my dad could not grow any stronger in Christ than he was already.

 I got very upset with him and told him that I thought he was being brainwashed by the Promise Keepers and that I never thought he whipped me when I did not deserve the whipping.
-I told him there were things I did that he would never know about … so if he gave me a whipping I deserved it and was thankful for it.
+I told him there were things I did that he would never know about … so if he gave me a whipping I deserved it for one action or another that I’d done, and was thankful for it.
 He had nothing to apologize for and I recommended he get away from the Promise Keepers.
 They were wasting his time.

 Death comes to us all

 My dad’s health continued to decline over the next couple of years.
 It was downhill since his bypass surgery which is why I said that is the day we lost him – it just took a while.

 My oldest son was getting married and mom and dad came to Louisiana to the wedding.
 Dad was so sick that he could not hold his head up … but he was intent on going to the boy’s wedding.
 Not only was his heart bad … his kidneys were also failing and he had to go to dialysis every other day.

 Just as the ceremony ended I was informed by mom that I needed to take her and dad home.
 He was so ill that he was suffering from incontinence and was in the back of the ceremony area in tears.
 Fortunately, the wedding was outdoors.
 I cried as I took my mom and dad back to my house so that she could clean him up and put him to bed while I went back to my sons wedding.
 I believe this was in 1997.